TimotheeMickus/LEMURIA/docs/bibliography.md

 **Useful/ relevant papers**

- - Natural Language Does Not Emerge 'Naturally' in Multi-Agent Dialog. [paper](https://arxiv.org/abs/1706.08502)
+ - Natural Language Does Not Emerge 'Naturally' in Multi-Agent Dialog. [paper](https://arxiv.org/abs/1706.08502) *Addresses the evaluation of compositionality and groundedness in agent-generated languages.
+No multi-symbol production*
+ - Multi-Agent Cooperation and the Emergence of (Natural) Language [paper](https://arxiv.org/abs/1612.07182) *Referential game with single-symbol messages*
- - Emergence of Language with Multi-agent Games: Learning to Communicate with Sequences of Symbols. [paper](https://arxiv.org/abs/1705.11192) *Original paper on discrete sequential message exchange in emergent communication.*
+ - Emergence of Language with Multi-agent Games: Learning to Communicate with Sequences of Symbols. [paper](https://arxiv.org/abs/1705.11192) *Original paper on discrete sequential message exchange in emergent communication.
+Work conducted on real images (MSCOCO), suggests that Gumbel-softmax is better than RL for this task*
  - Emergent Communication through Negotiation. [paper](https://arxiv.org/abs/1804.03980)
  - Analyzing Language Learned by an Active Question Answering Agent. [paper](https://arxiv.org/abs/1801.07537)
  - Multi-Agent Compositional Communication Learning from Raw Visual Input. [paper](https://www.semanticscholar.org/paper/Multi-Agent-Compositional-Communication-Learning-Choi-Lazaridou/08bbcf6f753a4889f57cede3b0bdedb56024cc03), [more recent version](https://openreview.net/forum?id=rknt2Be0-)